d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Intuitively, this standardization plays nicely with our optimizers since it puts the parameters *a priori* at a similar scale.
 As such, it is only natural to ask whether a corresponding normalization step *inside* a deep network might not be beneficial.
-While this isn't quite the reasoning that led to the invention of batch normalization :cite:`Ioffe.Szegedy.2015`, it is a useful way of understanding it and its cousin, layer normalization :cite:`Ba.Kiros.Hinton.2016` within a unified framework.
+While this is not quite the reasoning that led to the invention of batch normalization :cite:`Ioffe.Szegedy.2015`, it is a useful way of understanding it and its cousin, layer normalization :cite:`Ba.Kiros.Hinton.2016` within a unified framework.

 Second, for a typical MLP or CNN, as we train, the variables